chrismdp/cardpirates/_posts/2014-11-15-middle-start-square.md

 ---
 layout: post
-title:  "New rules trial 1/2: middle start square"
+title:  "New rules trial: middle start square"
 date: 2014-11-15 22:27:57 +0000
 tags: news development rules
 author: Chris

 ---

-I've been playing some same with my (now) 8yo daughter, and trialling some extra rules which work particularly well for Card Pirates 2.0.
+I've been playing some games with my (now) 8yo daughter, and trialling some extra rules which work particularly well for Card Pirates 2.0.
 Here's the first:

 ## Middle start square